open-metadata/docs/content/how-to-guides/teams-and-users/how-to-organise-teams-and-users.md

 slug: /how-to-guides/teams-and-users/how-to-organise-teams-and-users
 ---

-# How To Organise Teams And users

-## Team structure in OpenMetadata
+# Team structure in OpenMetadata

 In OpenMetadata we have hierarchal team structure with `teamType` that can be `Organization`, `Business Unit`, `Division`, `Department`, and `Group` (default team type).